 - Leaving the main aquarium devoid of all fish for several months is a cure that some aquarists recommend, however, this is not always possible or desirable.
 The theory here is that, without a host fish, the life cycle chain will be broken and the turbellaria will not be able to reproduce and you will just be waiting for the turbellaria to die of old age.

-- Young worms live in the substrate and feed on detritus and organic debris until such time they mature and go in search of a fish host.
-By siphoning up the excess organic matter that can build up on the bottom of the aquarium can help to control their numbers.
+- Young worms live in the substrate and feed on detritus and organic debris until such time they go in search of a fish host.
+Siphoning up the excess organic matter that builds up on the bottom of the aquarium can help to control their numbers.

-- For fish-only tanks that have no freshwater sensitive invertebrates present, hyposalinity can be applied.
+- For fish-only tanks, or marine aquariums containing no freshwater-sensitive invertebrates, hyposalinity can be applied.
 When using hyposalinity (osmotic shock), stirring the substrate occasionally will help to release the higher salinity water trapped in the substrate, exposing the flatworms to the lower salinity water in the tank.

 Natural Predators of Turbellaria Worms